By adding to My Courses you can compare courses and create a personalised prospectus.

 Find out more information about studying a distance learning course.

 Visit the Department Psychology, Sociology and Politics website to view profiles of the staff who teach in this subject area.

 Successfully completing this course allows you to progress onto stage two of the British Psychological Society (BPS) qualification in health psychology or a BPS-accredited doctoral programme in health psychology.
-Successfully completing stage two confers eligibility to apply to the Health Professions Council for registration as a health psychologist.
+Successfully completing stage two confers eligibility to apply to the Health and Care Professions Council for registration as a health psychologist.

 We designed the course to give you the knowledge, skills, values and academic approach to improve your work and study in health psychology.